Thomas485/erb-navigator/README.md

         width = 100, -- width of the window
         height = 30, -- height of the window
         borderchars = { "─", "│", "─", "│", "╭", "╮", "╯", "╰" }, -- the borders, nil means no border
-    },
+        keep_indent = true, -- preserve the indentation of the file (shows the values in a hierarchical manner) },
     views_jumplist = {
         line_numbers = true, -- show the line numbers in the list